cyberwizardinstitute/workshops/html-css-javascript-an-eternal-rgb-triple-rainbo.md

 All that HTML you wrote, with its funny carets,

-and all that CSS, with it's mysteries,
+and all that CSS, with its mysteries,

 Those strings of goofy text get translated into OBJECTS